Does Teller Talk?

 Teller does have a voice.

-Teller is not actually a mute.
+Teller is not a mute.
 As you’ll see below, after decades of playing the role of a mute, hearing his voice can be unsettling.

-Now we know the illusionist Teller is not mute.
+The illusionist Teller is not mute.
 The next question is whether the entertainer has taken a virtual vow of silence.

-So, in his magician events, why does Teller not speak?
+In his magician events, why does Teller not speak?

 Why doesn’t Teller speak?